 I see the iPad artwork, within whatever art app I’m drawing or painting, as a “pixel plate”.

 When I print one of my iPad artworks, I need to do “proof prints” and make any necessary changes (with my finger, which I prefer, rather than use a stylus) to the drawing or painting – the “pixel” plate – to get the print I want.

 This I can do immediately when using an inkjet printer at home.
-With laser printing via an email pdf, which I’ve frequently used for my iPad art, I have to rework, resend and then check them again.
+With laser printing (which I initially used quite often) via an emailed pdf, to my local “Office Choice” store, I have to rework, resend and then check them again.

-At one stage I laser printed, a colour swatch of colours from one of my favourite art apps, “Art Set Pro” as a guide.
-Didn’t take me long, to fairly know how my art on the screen, would look printed.
+At one stage I laser printed a swatch of colours, from one of my favourite art apps, “Art Set Pro” as a guide.
+Didn’t take me long, to fairly know how my art on the screen would look printed.
 Quite enjoy the whole process; particularly as the newer laser printers, along with using archival gloss and matt papers, do such a great job.

 Although iPad art is a digital art form, and I’m essentially working with pixels, I don’t know anything about computer digital art, or photoshop.
 I rarely use a computer – for anything.
 I built this website on the iPad.
 Fortunately for iPad art I don’t need to have any of those skills.
 Drawing on my iPad feels like I’m just swapping a piece of paper, for another kind of another paper!

 3/ About Inkjet/Giclee Printing – with links about open and limited print editions